thvasilo/uncertain-trees-experiments/README.md

 Interval Size and overall correctness.
 The syntax is the same as for `generate_figures.py`.

 It does so by parsing the produced prediction files, selecting the correct parser to use based on the directory name.
-The fall back parser is for Mondrian Forests, we can use `--force-moa` to enforce MOA parsing (e.g. when parsing parameter sweeps where dirs have non-method names)
+The default parser is for Mondrian Forests, we can use `--force-moa` to enforce MOA parsing (e.g. when parsing parameter sweeps where dirs have non-method names)

+### computational_measures.ps

+This script is used to generate computational metrics by taking the total runtime and model size for a method, and providing an aggregate table for all the experiments in the input directory.